 Circular economy solutions will help in ‘closing the material loop’, that is to minimise waste and to keep materials in the economy and out of landfills and incinerators, but the circular economy will not completely solve the global plastic problem.
 An all-encompassing solution should seek to ‘slow the material loop’, that is to reduce demand and produce only essential plastic products, including through discouraging non-essential production and use of plastics, and promoting the use of renewable and recyclable alternatives to plastics.

 The GEF can play a significant role in promoting a transition to the circular economy in the plastics sector.
 In the short term, the GEF should mainstream circular economy concepts into its overall strategy, for example, as criteria for priority setting and decision making; invest in projects that promote circular concepts in the plastics sector to deliver global environmental benefits; help to create an enabling environment to overcome barriers and promote the adoption and implementation of the circular economy in the plastics sector; and incorporate plastic pollution mitigation into the Integrated Approach Pilot (IAP) for sustainable cities.

-Shifting Paradigms reviewed a draft of the paper.
+Shifting Paradigms reviewed an earlier draft of the paper and provided recommendations.